percona/psmdb-docs/docs/ldap-setup.md

 ### Create roles for LDAP groups in Percona Server for MongoDB

 Percona Server for MongoDB authorizes users based on LDAP group membership.
-For every group, you must create the role in the `admin` database with the name that exactly matches the  of the LDAP group.
+For every group, you must create the role in the `admin` database with the name that exactly matches the DN of the LDAP group.

 Percona Server for MongoDB maps the user’s LDAP group to the roles and determines what role is assigned to the user.
 Percona Server for MongoDB then grants privileges defined by this role.